Whether you are a current Sonos user or a first time visitor looking for pre-sales information...Welcome. We hope you’ll find the information useful.

 ^^^ Night Mode_Allows low-volume level to reduce intensity of loud sounds while making dialogue clearer without increasing volume

-# Sonos Arc also supports HDMI eARC required for Dolby Atmos and similar multi-channel audio.
-Select the Arc Quick Link and visit FAQ’s for more information.
+# Sonos Arc and Beam support HDMI eARC required for Dolby Atmos and similar multi-channel audio.
+Select either the Arc or Beam respective Quick Link and visit FAQ’s for more information.

 - Two force-canceling drivers face inward for powerful bass without any cabinet buzz or rattle.